barichd/brailleorch/borframework.md

 Versioning function is for further comparison of the score.
 The version files will be saved using .bor format, with a time/date stamp after the extension.
 E.G., foo.bor~01312016.
 Saving an earlier version will bring up a dialog, asking whether you want to save a new version or overwrite the current non-version file.

+Split
+Merge
+The above two menus will open dialogs for transcribers to control voluming of the book or work with colleagues on the same book.
+This idea is taken from both music notation and literary braille translation softwares.
+Please see [section 6-3](#6-3) for details.

 Set copy protection
 This is a special function for protecting music pubisher's copyright.
 After they convert their scores into musicxml and import into BrailleOrch, they can immediately set this option.
 The braille score can still be edited, reformatted and embossed, but can't be exported into musicxml for back-translation.
 The file is also encrypted, so it also can't be saved as bmml format.
-Any debugging process upon the xml source and bmml score can, however, be done using the internal [debugging](#6-3) interface.
+Any debugging process upon the xml source and bmml score can, however, be done using the internal [debugging](#6-4) interface.
 Be careful to use this function, since it's not reversable.
 We should provide two times of verification dialog for this.
 Another possibility is, we can toggle this item visible and invisible in the [Settings dialog](#settings), to prevent accidental operation by common users.

 Make final document